Lukas-Schillinger/django-queryset-feeler/README.md

 |`feel.report` | Print the query time, count, and table count summary.

 ## Example
-The below example illustrates an easy to make django queryset mistake called an 'n + 1' query and how to use dqf to find it.
+The below example illustrates an easy to make django queryset mistake called an 'n + 1 query' and how to use dqf to find it.
 #### `project / app / models.py`
 ```python
 class Topping(models.Model):